 ATV and Buggy tours take place in a variety of weather conditions.
 During summer or sunny days, wearing overalls can get quite warm, so thin layers of active wear (T-shirts and some leggings or pants) are advised.

 On cold days or during the winter months, you should wear geothermal underwear, lots of layers (wool is recommended), warm socks, thick pants and a comfortable sweater.
 Closed shoes are always recommended, no matter what the weather is like, as you’d never know when you’ll hit a puddle or a stream, and wet feet is the last thing you need while on your arctic adventure!!

-ATV and Buggy Tour FAQ
+FAQ about ATV and Buggy Tour

 Do I Need a Driver’s License to Drive a Buggy or ATV?